ryanduncuft/Ryze-Tha-Kidd-Website/README.md

 ### Prerequisites

-No specific software is required to *run* the website, but having a code editor like **VS Code** with relevant web development extensions is highly recommended for development purposes.
+No specific software is required to *run* the website.
+However, for development purposes, a code editor like **VS Code** with relevant web development extensions is highly recommended.

 ### Installation